-EDU 234 ESL/SEI Methods II 3 credits
+EDU 234 ESL/SEI Methods II

-Offered every fall and spring semester The training provides the participant with methods of planning, developing, and analyzing lesson plans in all content areas using ELL Standards in order to teach children who are learning English as a second language.
+The training provides the participant with methods of planning, developing, and analyzing lesson plans in all content areas using ELL Standards in order to teach children who are learning English as a second language.
 The emphasis is on ELL Proficiency Standards, assessment objectives, recent changes in SEI requirements, teaching strategies, development/evaluation/adaptation of teaching materials and the role of culture in learning.
 The course examines the alignment of ELL Proficiency Standards to the Arizona Language Arts Academic Standards.
 The course covers alternative methods of assessment, and analysis of the use of AZELLA assessment.
 This training prepares participants for ethnically diverse classrooms.
-This training covers 45 hours toward the ADE requirement for teaching certification renewal.
+This training covers 45 hours toward the ADE requirement for teaching certification renewal

-EDU 281 Children's Literature
+Children's Literature

-3 credits GE category: Diversity and Inclusion, Humanities
+GE category: Diversity and Inclusion, Humanities

-Offered every fall and spring semester Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy
+Prerequisite: ENG 091 with a grade of "C" or higher or reading placement test score as established by District policy

 Introduction to children's literature with a focus on how to effectively choose and use children's literature in educational and other contexts.
-Considers selection guidelines, storytelling, interpretation, and evaluation of children's books.
+Considers selection. guidelines, storytelling, interpretation, and evaluation of children's books.
 Students will discuss developmentally appropriate practice in the selection of books and stories for children.
 Identical to ECE 281 and ENG 281.

-Workshop 1 to 6 credits Offered upon request Activity/Personal Enrichment A course designed to meet a variety of needs for students in Education.
+Workshop 1 to 6 credits

+A course designed to meet a variety of needs for students in Education.